azizniy/suit/readme.md

 This project is about an interactive suit.
 How to use NodeJs and Webpack, see for the __Introduction in DEV Environment__ section.

+# Quick Start
+- pull from git
+- cd to the root of the project
+- `npm i` to download and compile all required modules
+- `./node_modules/.bin/electron-rebuild` to recompile some native modules
+- `npm start electron.watch` to watch the project
+- `npm start electron.build` to build the final release

 # Used Hardware
 - any pc, acts as a server & same time as a ui
 - arduino